hmchen47/DataScience/Stats/ProbStatsPython/PS3.md

   2) What is the $p$-value (in percentage) of 90?

-  c) What is the highest weight in lbs for which we can reject the null hypothesis with significance level 10%?
+  3) What is the highest weight in lbs for which we can reject the null hypothesis with significance level 10%?

   Ans: